samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 ## Learning Objectives

 By the end of this workshop, you should be able to:
+1. Use GPT To create synthetic data based on a known scenario.
-1. Prepare a dataset for fine-tuning with Azure Machine Learning.
+1. Prepare a dataset for fine-tuning with Azure AI Studio.
-1. Download the dataset using the download_dataset.py file.
+1. Download the dataset using the a python script file.
-1. Verify that the datasets were saved successfully to your local finetune-phi/data directory.
+1. Verify that the datasets were saved successfully.
-1. Understand the importance of dataset preparation in the machine learning process.
+1. Understand the importance of the dataset preparation process.

 ## Lab Scenario
-This lab will guide you through the process of fine-tuning a pre-trained model using Azure Machine Learning.
-In this lab, you will prepare the dataset for fine-tuning with Azure Machine Learning.
-You will download the `training.jsonl' to your local environment and use this dataset to fine-tune the model in Azure AI Studio.
+This lab will guide you through the process of creating data set for use in fine tuning experiementation.
+In this lab, you will prepare the dataset for fine-tuning.
+You will create and deploy a GPT model to create a synthetic data.
+In option2 you will download a known dataset using python to your local environment.

 ## Lab Outline
 This lab comprises the following exercises:

 - Create an OpenAI Deployment
+- Option1.
+Create synthetic data using GPT
     - Create a prompt to create synthetic data
-- Prepare Dataset for Fine-tuning with Azure AI Studio
+- Option 2.
+Prepare Dataset for Fine-tuning from a known Data Set

 ## Setup Azure OpenAI services